SEMICeu/documentation/toolchain.md

 The result produced by the OSLO toolchain can be seen at the portal of the **Flemish Government data portal** [3], while on Github **the source code of the tooling**, as well as of the data specifications are all publicly available [4].

-(*For more information on the OSLO toolchain tools, the OSLO maintainers can be contacted.
-This can be done by posting a github issue, or contacting them via email at digitaal.vlaanderen@vlaanderen.be.*)
+(*For more information on the OSLO toolchain, contact the OSLO team.
+This can be done by posting a github issue, or via email (digitaal.vlaanderen@vlaanderen.be).
+*)

 ### Generic Design